LUDevNet/Docs/docs/game-mechanics/behaviors/and.rst

 And (3)
 =======

-This behavior executes all of its component behaviors in parallel.
+This behavior executes all of its component behaviors in order starting at 1.

 Parameters
 ----------